 The teaching and learning methods used on this unit include seminars, peer-led workshops, individual and group tutorials, group work and independent study.

-For example, in the Spring term 2022/23 the unit will start in March.
-From mid-March to end-June you’ll attend workshop sessions and 2 short tutorials of 30 minutes each.
+For example, in the Autumn term 2023/24 the unit will start in October.
+From mid-October to end-November you’ll attend workshop sessions and 2 short tutorials of 30 minutes each.
 Session dates are:

 You’ll be required to complete 3 assignments relating to postgraduate research supervision policy, theory and practice.
-You'll submit these for final assessment in early July.
+You'll submit these for final assessment in December.

 Download the Supervising Research Degrees Unit Descriptor (Word 29KB).